-- Central Government funding is reducing year on year, and between 2010/11 and 2020/21 government grants and subsidies fell by over 50%. - Localisation was introduced to replace lost grants and subsidies with retained Business Rates income. - The Government's Fair Funding Review and Spending Review are likely to have an adverse impact on the Council's resources.
-The outcome of this is still uncertain, but the Council is working with Central Government to ensure that the needs of the District are considered as part of this review. - North Kesteven's population is one of the fastest growing and this brings increased demand for public services. - The financial impact of Brexit is as yet uncertain.
-It could be positive or negative, but is likely to affect interest and inflation rates, labour costs and property and rental values as well as the business and tourist economies. - The impact of Covid-19 and the recovery from it will undoubtedly impact on the Council, its communities and businesses for a number of years to come.
+- The Government's Fair Funding Review and Spending Review were again delayed and are likely to have an adverse impact on the Council's resources.
+The outcome of this is still uncertain, but the Council is working with Central Government to ensure that the needs of the District are considered as part of this review. - A one year finance settlement means uncertainty remains in the sector. - The impact of Covid-19 and the recovery from it will undoubtedly impact on the Council, its communities and businesses for a number of years to come. - Soaring inflation, energy prices and national living wage increases are leading to significant budget pressures. - North Kesteven's population is one of the fastest growing and this brings increased demand for public services.